Skilled Worker Visa Points Guide 2025

 In this guide, we explain what is required to obtain the necessary visa points as a skilled worker, as well as the additional ‘non-points’ requirements which also have to be met by applicants.

 Under the UK’s points-based system, with the exception of Irish citizens, any overseas national subject to UK immigration control and coming to the UK for the purposes of work must meet a number of different requirements for which they will score points.
-Visas will then be awarded to applicants who gain enough points on their chosen immigration route.
+Visas will then be awarded to applicants who gain enough points under the applicable immigration route.

 The points requirement for visa applicants on the Skilled Worker route are set out under Appendix Skilled Worker of the UK’s Immigration Rules.
 This also sets out the various other criteria required to qualify for a Skilled Worker visa, including the non-points requirements.
 An applicant must score a total of 70 points and meet any other applicable criteria.